Yale, Michigan

 Yale is a city in St. Clair County in the U.S. state of Michigan.
-The population was 1,955 at the 2010 census.
+As of the 2020 census, Yale had a population of 1,903.
 Yale is considered unofficially as the Bologna Capital of the world, in part due to its Yale Bologna Festival, which began in 1989.
 Yale bologna is sold in grocery stores throughout the area.
 Yale is also home to the Yale Airport which is just south of town on Brockway Rd.

 History

-The area received its first post office under the name Brockway Centre on May 11, 1865.
+Brockway Township received its first post office under the name Brockway Centre on May 11, 1865.
 The post office name was changed to Yale on June 24, 1889.
-Yale incorporated as a village in 1895 and later as a city in 1905.
+Yale incorporated as a village in 1895.
+Yale incorporated as a city in 1905, becoming a separate municipality from Brockway Township.
 The James McColl House is located in Yale and listed on the National Register of Historic Places.

 In 2007, the city's electors turned down the formation of a charter commission to write its own charter to replace the 4th Class City Charter.